-In addition to its Energy 2030 framework, goal of at least 80% carbon reduction by 2030 and net-zero carbon goal, the Company is committed to reducing its environmental impacts across all areas of the organization.
-For example, in 2022, the Company:
+In addition to its Energy 2030 framework, goal of at least 80% carbon reduction by 2030 and net-zero carbon electricity goal, the Company is committed to reducing its environmental impacts across all areas of the organization.
+For example, in 2023, the Company:

-- Earned the Green Master designation for the ninth consecutive year from the Wisconsin Sustainable Business Council.
-The voluntary statewide benchmarking program evaluates participants in nine key areas related to sustainability.
-Only the top 20% of applying companies receive the Green Master designation.
-MGE was the first utility to be awarded the distinction in 2014. - Continued efforts to expand the scope of its renewed five-year contract with the Wisconsin Department of Natural Resources for its Green Tier certification.
-Our primary goal in the expanded contract is to cover all MGE operations under our Environmental Management System (EMS).
+- Earned the Green Master designation for the tenth consecutive year from the Wisconsin Sustainable Business Council (WSBC).
+The WSBC ranks organizations against what are considered best practices in sustainability and ESG (Environmental, Social, Governance) pillars.
+The 15 categories are organized under four specific areas: environment, society, workforce, and governance and leadership.
+A company must score higher than 75% on average in at least 10 of the categories to achieve Green Master status.
+MGE was the first utility to be awarded the distinction in 2014. - Continued efforts under the scope of its renewed five-year contract with the Wisconsin Department of Natural Resources (DNR) for its Green Tier certification, which recognizes environmental leadership and commits MGE to a superior level of transparency and accountability.
+MGE's primary goal in the expanded contract is to cover all MGE operations under the Company's Environmental Management System (EMS).
 An EMS is a continuous improvement process that evaluates, prioritizes and manages environmental risks.
-MGE has employed an independent third party to oversee the expansion of the Company's EMS.
-The independent third party's expertise in risk management and compliance is helping MGE to identify operational and environmental risks and to evaluate those risks under the scope of the expanded EMS.
-MGE was the first electric utility to take part in the pilot program and remains the only electric utility, and one of only seven Wisconsin companies, to be certified at the highest level of Green Tier. - Utilized the EEI ESG/Sustainability reporting templates, which are voluntary and industry-specific.
+MGE's expanded EMS has undergone three external compliance audits and three EMS audits, resulting in recommendations to the DNR that MGE continue in the Green Tier program.
+As a participant in the highest level of the DNR's Green Tier program, MGE's EMS is required to be aligned with ISO 14001, an internationally recognized EMS, to manage the Company's operational environmental impacts, opportunities and risks.
+MGE was the first electric utility to take part in the pilot program and remains the only electric utility, and one of only eight Wisconsin companies, to be certified at the highest level of Green Tier.

+- Utilized the EEI-AGA ESG/Sustainability reporting templates, which are voluntary and industry-specific.
 The quantitative reporting template discloses data and information related to MGE's portfolio (generation and capacity), emissions, capital expenditures, and human and natural resources.
-The qualitative reporting template includes information related to the Company's management and oversight of strategies for transitioning toward deep decarbonization and greater sustainability. - Submitted the Company's climate change questionnaire to the CDP (Carbon Disclosure Project), a global platform for disclosure of environmental impacts.
+The qualitative reporting template includes information related to the Company's management and oversight of strategies for transitioning toward deep decarbonization and greater sustainability. - Submitted the Company's climate change questionnaire to the CDP (Carbon Disclosure Project), a global platform for disclosure of environmental impacts. - Published the Company's TCFD report, which provides key disclosures that align to Task Force on Climate-related Financial Disclosure recommendations. - Published the Company's annual EEO-1 Data Report.

-To learn more about the Company's environmental initiatives, please see our Corporate Responsibility and Sustainability Report and ESG Data Center at mgeenergy.com/environment.
+MGE Energy and MGE are committed to providing transparency and accountability in Company disclosures.
+To learn more about the Company's initiatives, please see our annual Corporate Responsibility and Sustainability Report and ESG Data Center at mgeenergy.com/environment.